santiagoromero20/CarModel-Classification/README.md

  Well, because of the complexity of the Dataset, around 15k Vehicle Images.
 As you can imagine, to deal with such a huge Dataset effectively the need of a Cloud Service is indispensable.

- ## Motivation
+ ## **Motivation, Technologies and Teachings**

  This project is so enriching, from whatever perspective you analyze it.
-It makes yourself getting familiar with a Cloud Servie, in my particular case AWS Services.
+It makes yourself getting familiar with a Cloud Servie, in my particular case **AWS Services**.
 Which were provided by my tutors on Anyone AI Bootcamp.
 Then, handling a Dataset with images.
-I have to learn new libraries to automate the splitting of the Dataset, to make an insightuful EDA and so much more.
+I have to learn new libraries to automate the splitting of the Dataset, to make an insightuful EDA and at the end to remove the background of the images.

  Then, in consideration with the Model Training.
 The goal was to Fine-Tuned an already trained model (Resnet 50), to gain more knowledge on Vehicles in specific, plus all the stablished weights learned from more than 1 million Images when google trained it and release it to the community.
 In addition to this, working with Neural Networks, more specifically CNN.
-And being able to put all the theoretical teachings into practice.
+And being able to put all my theoretical knowledge into practice.

+ Some examples of Frameworks and Libraries used **os**, **argparse** , **cv2**, **Detectron2**, **COCO**, **Tensorflow** and **Keras**.

  I am going to end this section, even though there are still a lot more things to mention.

  I hope you enjoy and learn from this project as much as I have!

- ## Table of Contents
+ ## **Table of Contents**

  **[1.
 Vehicle Classification](#heading--1)**